autowarefoundation/autoware.universe/planning/behavior_velocity_crosswalk_module/README.md

 - The yield decision may be sometimes aggressive or conservative depending on the case.
   - The main reason is that the crosswalk module does not know the ego's position in the future.
 The detailed ego's position will be determined after the whole planning.
-  - Currently the module assumes that the ego will move with a constant velocit.yu
+  - Currently the module assumes that the ego will move with a constant velocity.

 ## Debugging